fennovj/azure-notes/dp_201_exam/05_sql_database.md

 ## Managed instance

-I don't really understand the name, but by far the main feature of this is it is near 100% compatible with SQL Server (enterprise edition).
+I don't really understand the name, but the main feature of this is it is near 100% compatible with SQL Server (enterprise edition).
 The whole thing is hosted in a VNet for security reasons (existing on-prem SQL servers are most likely also isolated in a private network, so this is a good replacement), and is basically intended to be an easy lift-and-shift for existing SQL Server customers.

 It's still a PaaS, so you don't really 'Manage' the instance directly or anything, which is why I don't really understand the name.
 I guess it's to differentiate from SQL Server, not from Azure SQL Database.
 Like, "it's just like SQL Server, but the instance is completely managed by Microsoft!".
 Of note: there is an alternative if you really want to manage the instance yourself...
 Hosting your own SQL Database on a VM!
+IaaS is not recommended by Microsoft, but still a supported option for which they write blogs/instructions etc because sometimes it's just required.

 ## Pricing / Service Tiers